slavaim/MacOSX-Network-Sockets-Filter/README.md

 ```

 the received data might span several buffers, so the user client should use `notification.eventData.inputoutput.dataSize` and `sharedBuffersSize[]` to fetch data or until `notification.eventData.inputoutput.buffers[i] == UINT8_MAX` which is the terminating value for buffers sequence.

+##Injecting modified data

+It is important to understand that the buffers are shared between user mode client and the kernel mode filter(NKE) but not with a socket.
+If you want to inject modified data you should copy it from buffers to a deferred packet `struct _PendingPktQueueItem` when processing a client response in `NkeSocketFilter::processServiceResponse` before calling `gSocketFilter->releaseDataBuffersAndDeliverNotifications( response->buffersToRelease )`.
+Then a call to `soObj->reinjectDeferredData( NkeSocketObject::NkeSocketDataAll )` will inject modified data.

 ##Filter loading